frdedynamics/reg-tek-labs/source/texts/lab3.rst

 ********************************************************
-Lab 1, PID control of water tank named LM900
+Lab 3, PID control, with feed forward, of pendulum
 ********************************************************

 Time and place